George Dewey: Lighthouse Board

 This entitled him to a period of rest ashore; and he was ordered to Washington, and made lighthouse inspector in 1880, and then secretary of the lighthouse board, a service in which he took great interest.
-Meanwhile, he had been promoted to the grade of commander.
+Meanwhile, he had been promoted to the rank of commander.
 This residence in Washington as a bureau officer of high rank gave him an extensive acquaintance, and he became one of the most popular men in the capital.
 He was a member of the Metropolitan Club, the leading social club of Washington.